Academic Advising/Support; Academic Standing

 Each academic department has its own system for facilitating advising processes.
 Advising within the Academic Success Center is scheduled through the ASC website.

-Coaching is provided by the ASC advisors to help students become more effective and successful at being students.
+Coaching is provided by the ASC advisors to help students become more effective and successful.
 Coaches work on such areas as time management, study strategies, test-taking, note-taking, organization, and others.
 Coaching appointments with an advisor can be requested through the ASC website.

 Kettering University has four levels of academic standing: good standing, academic warning, academic probation, and academic review.
 The four levels are discussed in detail below.